iccmr-quantum/OSC-Qasm/README.md

 Clone or [download](https://github.com/iccmr-quantum/OSC-Qasm/archive/refs/heads/main.zip) and unzip this repo.

-Open the Terminal (Mac) or Command Prompt (Windows) and navigate to the folder  where you saved the repo.
+Open the Terminal (Mac/Linux) or Command Prompt (Windows) and navigate to the folder  where you saved the repo.
 - see here a refresher on how to navigate using the terminal [[1](https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855)][[2](https://www.macworld.com/article/221277/command-line-navigating-files-folders-mac-terminal.html)]

 Create a python virtual environment